zzw890827/aws-sap-questions/第2套/README.md

    - [ ] A. Create an organization from the master account.
 Send invitations to the secondary accounts from the master account.
 Accept the invitations and create an OU.
    - [ ] B. Create an organization from the master account.
 Send a join request to the master account from each secondary account.
 Accept the requests and create an OU.
    - [ ] C. Create a VPC peering connection between the master account and the secondary accounts.
 Accept the request for the VPC peering connection.
-   - [ ] D. Create a service control policy (SCP) that enables full EC2 access, and attach the policy to the OUT
+   - [ ] D. Create a service control policy (SCP) that enables full EC2 access and attach the policy to the OU.
    - [ ] E. Create a full EC2 access policy and map the policy to a role in each account.
 Trust every other account to assume the role.

    <details>